Vatshayan/Data-sets/README.md

 Most Important all the datasets are in CSV ( Comma separated values) format.

-## Mail me (vatshayan007@gmail.com) for Any kind of Datasets you want to develop or you think !!
+## Mail me (vatshayan007@gmail.com) for Any kind of Datasets in world you want to for yourself, organisation, develop or you think !!
 ### Mail me For Data Visulization, Retrival, Transformation, Translation and Analysis !!!